FAQ – Tita-Cory-Campus (TCC)

 - Is it possible to view the rooms on the nine campuses in advance?

-Viewings are not possible due to the large number of applications and inquiries and the fact that construction work is still taking place on the campus.
+Viewings are not possible due to the large number of applications and inquiries.
 The images and overviews shown here are intended to give an impression of the rooms and the surroundings at the TCC.
-Images will be added as areas are completed.
+The image material will be further supplemented in the future.

 - Is there internet access at the TCC?